rails/rails/guides/source/asset_pipeline.md

 ### Coding Links to Assets

-Here's your updated section with the correct information for Propshaft:

 Propshaft does not add any new methods for accessing your assets – you still use the familiar `stylesheet_link_tag`: